Summary

 - Do I see the 925 or BIS mark?

-- Is the seller open about purity?
+- Is the seller transparent about purity?